 Swahili is a common language mostly spoken in east Africa.
 It is basically a mixture of coastal Bantu language and the Arabic language.
 Swahili is one of the official languages in Kenya, Uganda, and Tanzania.
 Other countries that speak the dialect include Congo, Burundi, and Rwanda.
 Although in very limited use, it is also spoken in parts of Zambia, Zaire, and Comoros islands.
-Swahili music is mainly listened in Kenya, Uganda, and Tanzania.
+Swahili music is mainly listened to in Kenya, Uganda, and Tanzania.
 Some of the 10 popular Swahili music videos you should listen to consist of the following:

 1. “Mapenzi ya Fujo” (troublesome love) by Kidum